nmarsollier/nmarsollier/README.md

 ## Professional Summary

-Experienced Android and Backend developer with a strong background in teaching and creating tutorials.
+Experienced Android and Backend developer with a strong background in architecture.
-Skilled in various programming languages and frameworks, with a refocused on Backend development since 2024 and Kotlin since 2012.
+Skilled in several programming languages and frameworks, with a refocused on Backend development since 2024 and Kotlin since 2012.

 ## Skills